 Happy New Year!
 No, not that New Year, the Chinese one!
-It’s time for the 16th annual Chinese New Year Celebration this coming Saturday at the City Auditorium in Colorado Springs.
+It’s time for the 17th annual Chinese New Year Celebration on Saturday, February 10th at the City Auditorium in Colorado Springs.

 Performances will include traditional Chinese dancing, some pretty amazing yo-yo demonstrations, Kung-Fu exhibitions, and an array of Chinese musical performances, all on the Main Stage.
 The “Teahouse” provides visitors a chance to chill out and relax while learning the beautiful art of calligraphy, learning to play mahjong, and learning to play “Go”, the traditional Chinese version of checkers.